JacGu/Getting_and_Cleaning_Project/README.md

 `run_analysis.R` is the actual script used.

-The output of the script is named `averages_data.txt` and is also found in the Getting_and_Cleaning_Project repo.
+The output of the script is named `tidy_data.txt` and is also found in the Getting_and_Cleaning_Project repo.